 D. Any animal owned or harbored primarily or in part for the purpose of fighting, or any animal trained for fighting.

-E. Any dog which has been trained as an attack dog, except dogs used by law enforcement agencies.
-Notwithstanding the above definitions of a "vicious animal", no animal may be declared vicious if any injury or damage is sustained by a person over the age of eighteen (18) who, at the time such injury or damage was sustained, was committing a willful act of trespass or other tort upon the premises occupied by the owner of the animal, or was teasing, tormenting, abusing, or assaulting the dog, or was committing or attempting to commit a crime.
+E. Any animal which has been trained as an attack animal, except animals used by law enforcement agencies.
+Notwithstanding the above definitions of a "vicious animal", no animal may be declared vicious if any injury or damage is sustained by a person over the age of eighteen (18) who, at the time such injury or damage was sustained, was committing a willful act of trespass or other tort upon the premises occupied by the owner of the animal, or was teasing, tormenting, abusing, or assaulting the animal, or was committing or attempting to commit a crime.
 No animal may be declared vicious if the animal was protecting or defending a human being within the immediate vicinity of the animal from an unjustified attack or assault.

 WILD ANIMAL OR EXOTIC PET: Any domesticated animal.